tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_yaml.md

 ---
-title: More about YAML
+title: Working in YAML
 permalink: /pubapis_yaml.html
 course: "Documenting REST APIs"
 sidebar: docapis
-weight: 7.97
+weight: 7.20
 section: restapispecifications
 path1: /restapispecifications.html
 ---

-When you created the [OpenAPI specification](pubapis_openapi_tutorial_overview.html), you usually use a syntax called YAML.
-The file extension can be either ".yaml" or ".yml."
+Before we dive into the steps of the [OpenAPI Tutorial](pubapis_openapi_tutorial_overview.html), it will help to have a better grounding in YAML, since this is the most common syntax for the specification document.
 (You can also use [JSON](docapis_analyze_json.html), but the prevailing trend with the OpenAPI document format is YAML.)

 YAML stands for "YAML Ain't Markup Language."
 This means that the YAML syntax doesn't have markup tags such as `<` or `>`.
 Instead, it uses colons to denote an object's properties and hyphens to denote an array.

 {% if site.format == "web" %}
 * TOC